R-1 Visa: Key Takeaways

 - A non-profit organization related to a religious denomination in the U.S.

-- A religious organization approved to use a group tax exemption by a group tax exemption holder
+- A religious organization approved for group tax exemption by a group tax exemption holder.

 In addition, the religious organization must provide evidence that they will: